zowe/docs-site/docs/getting-started/install-zowe-sdks.md

 ### Python SDK *technical preview*

-If you install Python SDK packages from the [online registry](#installing-an-sdk-from-an-online-registry), the required dependencies are installed automatically. **[should we add this sentence to the Kotlin and Java sections above?]**
+If you install Python SDK packages from the [online registry](#installing-an-sdk-from-an-online-registry), the required dependencies are installed automatically.

 If you download the Python SDK packages from Zowe.org, the downloaded folder contains dependencies that you must install manually.
 Extract the `WHL` files from the folder, copy the files to your project, and issue the following command for each dependency: